-Why should you practice your portrait photography skills?
+Why you should practice your portrait photography skills

 People love to look at people, which is why portrait photography is one of the most fascinating types of photography.
 The best portrait triggers the viewer’s emotional response to the subject.
 As a photographer, your task is to elicit the right kind of emotion from your viewers.
 You have to decide beforehand what kind of emotion you want to evoke and then set up a portrait to accomplish that result.

 If you are paid to take a portrait photography shot, you will need to speak to your client regarding what kind of effect they want to get.
 A high-profile businessperson will want to feel respected, while an actress may need to look seductive or beautiful.

 12 Emotional Subjects Lead to the Creation of Emotional Photographs

 The simplest way to elicit the viewer’s right emotion is to have the subject show that emotion.
 When we see someone smiling, it makes us want to smile; when we see someone laughing, it makes us happy.
 But barely seen emotions, like anger and misery, make more dramatic photographs.

 In a portrait, everything in the photo should attract the viewer’s eyes to the topic.
 Furthermore, you can use an interesting prop or background to add a context to the image and tell the viewer something regarding the subject.